Fine-Grained Cryptanalysis: Tight Conditional Bounds for Dense k-SUM and k-XOR: Hardness of Dense -SUM

 \item $\gamma^{(j)} \sim \integers_{p}^{\ast}$ is a uniformly random nonzero residue modulo $p$.

 \item For all $i=1\ldots r$, $j=1,2$, we have

 \end{enumerate} \end{definition}

-\begin{lemma} Let $A$ be an algorithm receiving as input a list of $r$ integers in $\integers_{p}$, and outputs the indices of $k>0$ numbers among them whose SUM is $0$ (modulo $p$).
+\begin{lemma} Let $B$ be an algorithm which receives as input a list of $r$ integers in $\integers_{p}$, and outputs the indices of $k>0$ numbers among them whose SUM is $0$ (modulo $p$).
 If $(x,y)$ has a $(p,q,r)$-arithmetic-distribution with $p \geq q$, and $P,Q\sim S_r$ are two uniformly random and independent permutations, then

-where the probability is taken over $A$'s randomness, $x,y$ and $P,Q$.
+where the probability is taken over $B$'s randomness, $x,y$ and $P,Q$.
 (The event on the left hand side is contained in the event that both executions $B(P(x))$, $B(Q(y))$ succeed). \end{lemma} Notice that Lemma~\ref{lem:ss-bound} immediately follows from Lemma~\ref{lem:aux-ss-bound} (compare~\eqref{eq:indep2} with~\eqref{eq:ss-bound}).